Dolorousrtur/HOOD/README.md

 It also has examples of such use-cases as adding a new garment from an .obj file and converting sequences from [AMASS](https://amass.is.tue.mpg.de/) and [VTO](https://github.com/isantesteban/vto-dataset) datasets to the format used in HOOD.

+To run inference starting from arbitrary garment pose and arbitrary mesh sequence refer to the [InferenceFromMeshSequence.ipynb](InferenceFromMeshSequence.ipynb) notebook.

 ## Training
 To train a new HOOD model from scratch, you need to first download the [VTO](https://github.com/isantesteban/vto-dataset) dataset and convert it to our format.